Jerrylum/node-web-serial-ponyfill/README.md

 # More features:

 In addition, you can still do everything you can do in Node.js.
 For example, you can connect to a serial port by providing the path name.
-So we provide you the `findPort` method which will returns the port that matches the given path name.
+So we provide you the `findPort` method which will return the port that matches the given path name.
 It's specific to Node.js and you can't do it in the browser.
 Here is the type definition of this package.

 ```ts
 interface NodeSerial extends Serial {